"Follow me to a place where incredible feats are routine every hour or so.

-- The Life And Times Of Juniper Lee is set entirely in Orchid Bay, an Fictional Counterpart of San Francisco.
+- The Life and Times of Juniper Lee is set entirely in Orchid Bay, a Fictional Counterpart of San Francisco.
 This is a Justified Trope because Juniper is magically prevented from leaving the city as long as she's the Te Xuan Ze.

 - Earthworm Jim's town of Terlawk.
 Lampshaded in "Upholstered Peril".

 - Chip 'n Dale Rescue Rangers: The unnamed yet strangely familiar hometown of the Rescue Rangers.

 - The "city-planet" of Acmetropolis in Loonatics Unleashed.